 Neighbor to Neighbor

 Neighbor to Neighbor is a project of the League of Women Voters of Maine designed to increase voter engagement and participation by canvassing neighborhoods with low voter participation.
 Low propensity voters are often the most marginalized and face the greatest obstacles to the voting booth.
 Our project consists of knocking on doors and talking to residents about elections, voting, and other forms of civic engagement.
 For ESL residents, we have easy-to-read voting booklets translated into Arabic, English, French, Somali, and Spanish, with additional languages coming soon.
 Volunteers are always needed, and we are preparing to knock on doors this fall ahead of the November 2022 election.
 Interested?
 Learn more here.

-This year, the League also testified on several bills on racial justice issues, along with our partners in the Coalition on Racial Equity (CORE).
+During the 130th Legislature, the League also testified on several bills on racial justice issues, along with our partners in the Coalition on Racial Equity (CORE).
 Those bills included: